Care Guidance

 As with other areas of care, patterns matter more than individual meals.

-Notice what works, what doesn’t, and when things seem easier or harder.
+Notice what works, what does not, and when things seem easier or harder.
 Over time, this becomes more useful than trying to manage each moment perfectly.

 Advice